Vendor Managed Inventory Software

 They have become the number one parts and equipment provider for hundreds of large industrial companies in Estonia, and have now expanded their business to Riga, Latvia, where one of the biggest Baltic Sea ports is operating.

 There is obviously a strong need for advanced inventory management, and Alas-Kuul has been using inventory management software for years already.
 Being a hardware distributor, their normal role in ICT technology ecosystem is to use software services.
 All of the sudden Alas-Kuul is doing the opposite: they offer Software as a Service to their customers.
 They are now one of the leading providers of Vendor-Managed Inventory (VMI) service in the Baltic region.

 So how does this work?
 Recently, we wrote how APIs let you create customized applications that your clients need.
 This is exactly what Alas-Kuul has done: used Erply’s retail software backbone to build a business to business (B2B) software service with a great level of automation.
 Warehouse management is now one of their four main business areas, and it is growing at a fast pace.

 1. The client introduces their order nomenclature and manufacturing process.
 According to his, Alas-Kuul stores all the materials and parts in their own facilities, cost-free for the client.

-2. Alas-Kuul takes full responsibility that the materials and parts are ready for the client in correct quantities and in the right time.
-Alas-Kuul takes care of stock replenishment and sourcing, and maintains optimal stock levels.
+2. Alas-Kuul takes full responsibility that the materials and parts are ready for the client in correct quantities and at the right time.
+Alas-Kuul takes care of stock replenishment and sourcing and maintains optimal stock levels.